Live A Slip Disc Free Life!

 Continued impingement (nerve pressure from a slipped disc) results in nerve damage, which causes numbness and weakness in the arms or legs.
 Numbness and weakness of the arms and legs are serious health issues because they are the leading cause of paralysis.

-Can You Have A Slip Disc & Not Experience Any Pain?
+Can You Have A Slip Disc & Not Experienced Any Pain?

 Slipped disc in the neck or pain often causes neck or back pain.
 However, it is not unlikely to have a slipped disc and not experience any discomfort.
 Other symptoms often associated with slip discs are tingling, numbness, or weakness in the arms or legs.
 Patients with a slipped disc in the neck may experience one or all of the following feelings, symptoms, or sensations: